Amoroth/lit-state/README.md

 const App = () => html`<div>Hello World!</div>`

-renderDOM(App)
+renderDOM(App, '#root')
 ```

-You have to only supply the root component.
-The component will then by appended to the document body.
+You have to only supply the root component and a query selector, where to mount it in the document.
+If no selector was provided, component will be mounted to the document body.